You can now offer to add event tickets and membership cards to both Apple Wallet on iPhone and Google Wallet on Android.

 The wallet form type (Fig 5) provides a simple form which responds to a personalised link to generate the appropriate kind of pass.
 The personalised link identifies which email it came from.
 That in turn knows whether it is a ticket email or not.
 If it is a ticket email, it knows which booking it refers to.

-When the tickets or membership card are ready (it doesn’t take long), the form presents a button to add each pass to the wallet (Fig 5: 1).
+The form presents a button to add the pass(es) to the wallet, either Apple or Google (Fig 5: 1).
 In principle, for multiple tickets, it should be possible to add them all at once.
 Unfortunately there is currently a bug in iPhone where this doesn’t work properly.
 However, Apple Wallet groups tickets for the same date and opens them together, so getting at the next barcode is a simple swipe (Fig 2).
+Google Wallet does indeed add all the tickets at once, so there is only a single button (Fig 5: 1) and groups them in the wallet.

 additional resources